Technologicat/mcpyrate/README.md

 If you get an error saying an AST node is missing the mandatory field `lineno`, the actual error is likely something else.
 The first thing to check is that your macro is really inserting AST nodes where the compiler expects those, instead of accidentally inserting bare values.

+*Changed in v3.0.0.* The named parameter `to_source` has been removed; use the function `mcpy.unparse`.
+The named parameter `expand_macros` has been replaced with `expander`, which grants access to the macro expander instance; use `expander.visit`.

 ### Quasiquotes

-We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to make macro code both much more readable and simpler to write.
-It's similar to MacroPy's, but there are differences in the details.
+*New in v3.0.0.* We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to make macro code both much more readable and simpler to write.
+It's similar to MacroPy's, but details of usage differ.

 ### Walk an AST

-To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpy.walkers.Walker`](walkers.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.
+*New in v3.0.0.* To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpy.walkers.Walker`](walkers.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.
+If you need a walker that can temporarily change state while in a given subtree, maybe look here.

 ### Distinguish how the macro is called

 A macro can be called in three different ways.
-The way a macro is called is recorded in the `syntax` named parameter (one of `'block'`, `'expr'` or '`decorator`'), so you can distinguish the syntax used in the source code and provide different implementations for each one.
+The way a macro is called is recorded in the `syntax` named parameter (one of `'block'`, `'expr'` or `'decorator'`), so you can distinguish the syntax used in the source code and provide different implementations for each one.
+In other words, the macro interface acts as the dispatcher.

 ### Get the source of an AST